millerk22/emc2-labs/EMC2-Labs-Fall/lab10.rst

    `SymPy <https://www.sympy.org/en/index.html>`_ is a library created to do symbolic mathematics.
    You can write math expressions to use in code in the way that you do on paper.
-   It also provides very nice functions to do algerbra, calculus, linear algerbra, and equation solving.
+   It also provides very nice functions to do algebra, calculus, linear algebra, and equation solving.

 "Proposition" 2: Mersenne Primes
 --------------------------------